AprilRobotics/apriltag/README.md

  ![The tag size is the width of the edge between the white and black borders.](tag_size_48h12.png)

 ### Coordinate System
 The coordinate system has the origin at the camera center.
 The z-axis points from the camera center out the camera lens.
 The x-axis is to the right in the image taken by the camera, and y is down.
-The tag's coordinate frame is centered at the center of the tag, with x-axis to the right, y-axis down, and z-axis into the tag.
+The tag's coordinate frame is centered at the center of the tag.
+From the viewer's perspective, the x-axis is to the right, y-axis down, and z-axis is into the tag.

 Debugging
 =========